 Curating and Creating projects and events inform my approach to facilitation.
 My socially engaged practice segues into working with individuals, small and large groups and conferences.
 Conversations underpin my practice – and in any conversation Listening is just as important as talking.

 DISABILITY, EQUALITY AND MENTAL HEALTH AND THE ARTS

 I work extensively in Arts and Health.
-I am the Disability Associate for Salisbury International Arts Festival and have worked with CAPE UK and Tyne and Wear Museumes and Archives on their Creative Case for Diversity research.
+In 2016 I was the Disability Associate for Salisbury International Arts Festival and have worked with CAPE UK and Tyne and Wear Museumes and Archives on their Creative Case for Diversity research.
 I have also worked with and held commissions with Creative Case North.
-Other clients have included Dundee Contemporary Arts, The Art House, Disability Arts Online, DASH in association with Disability Arts Cymru and Engage Scotland
+Other clients have included Dundee Contemporary Arts, The Art House, Disability Arts Online, DASH in association with Disability Arts Cymru and Engage Scotland.

 I hate powerpoint and I hate being talked at for 2 hours – that’s not my idea of training or being trained.
 Professional development doesn’t have to be dull.
 No one knows all the answers and it’s okay to not know.
 I have years of experience of working within the mental health system as professional, service user, artist, writer and trainer.
 I also facilitate session on Disability and Equality and issues of diversity, particularly within the cultural sector.

 With years of experience within the Disability and Diversity sector I am available to present at conferences and events, particularly around issues of mental health and the arts.